 Stone Panel with LED Recess

-Stone — porcelain, natural stone or large format tile — brings a material depth that painted joinery cannot replicate.
+Stone: porcelain, natural stone or large-format tile.
+It brings a material depth that painted joinery cannot replicate.
 Used as a central feature panel behind the television with timber or lacquered cabinetry either side, it introduces texture and contrast.
-LED strip lighting in a slim horizontal recess above or below the screen adds a designed layer.
+LED strip lighting in a slim horizontal recess above or below the screen adds a designed layer without the need for overhead fittings.

 Fluted Oak Feature Wall

-Fluted profiles — vertical grooves machined into oak or MDF — have become one of the most requested finishes.
+The fluted profile, with its vertical grooves machined into oak or MDF, has become one of the most requested finishes.
 The vertical rhythm draws the eye upward and makes ceiling height feel greater.
-The shadow lines created by the fluting change with the light throughout the day.
-Effective as a full-width background or as flanking panels either side of the television.
+The shadow lines change with the light throughout the day.
+Effective as a full-width background or as flanking panels either side of the television recess.

 Onyx and Lacquer High Gloss

 For rooms that lean into luxury, high gloss lacquer on the cabinetry with a stone or onyx insert panel is the direction.
 The reflective lacquer surface bounces light back into the room.
 Against a stone panel it creates a contrast of materials that reads confidently without effort.
-Works best in rooms with considered ambient lighting.
+Works best in rooms with considered ambient lighting where the reflectivity of the lacquer is an asset rather than a distraction.

 Media Wall FAQs